hanrattyjen/CV/README.md

 Got lots of awesome new skills.
 My coding skills have jumped massively in the past 3 months, as well as my ability to learn.
 How I approach new problems and how I can communicate those to other people has improved so much and I'm much more comfortable expressing my ideas.

-In week 9, our group of 6 decided to build a test-driven [blogging platform](#projects) using Django and Python even though our combined experience was minimal.
-In 5 days we managed to build something to be proud of with a lot of potential.
-This increased our confidence immensely and we can now see that we do have that ability to move between different languages, which is amazing!

-Now that I know what can be done in only a few days, I'm very excited to see what I can achieve in the next 6 weeks, 6 months and 6 years.
+Given how far I've come in the past 16 weeks, I'm very excited to see what I can achieve in the next 16 weeks, 16 months and beyond.

 #### Focus

-I had been self-taught before I was accepted on the Makers Academy course.
-I had been learning for almost a year before I started, using a mixture of online resources such as Treehouse, Pluralsight, Code Academy, Khan Academy, and tech books.
+I had been self-taught before I was accepted on the Makers Academy course, using a mixture of online resources such as Treehouse, Pluralsight, Code Academy, Khan Academy, and tech books.

-I found however that the more I learned, the more I could see how much there actually was out there and I found myself going too many directions, not really knowing the best path to follow.
+The more I learned, the more I realised how much there was to learn.

-Whilst I know that there is no set *best* path to follow, Makers Academy did enable me to refine my learning, provided disciple and focus to my learning and provided the best possible way for me to continue post-course on my own.
+Makers Academy enabled me to refine my learning, provided disciple and focus, and provided the best possible way for me to continue post-course on my own.

 #### New relationships

 I've met so many new people from Makers Academy.
-Pre-course, I assumed that because I was a remote student, this would be quite a solitary experience.
-But I was incredibly wrong.
+I assumed that a remote course would make for a solitary experience, but I was incredibly wrong.

 The use of XP practices meant that we were assigned a new pair partner every single day.
 This was quite a daunting thought at the start of the course but it is something that I really got a lot out of and I think it helped progress our learning a lot more than if we were on our own.